nikitakunevich/WinRT-CHIP8/README.md

 # WinRT-CHIP8emulator
-Chip8 emulator for WindowsPhone temporarily frozen, still have some bugs
+Chip8 emulator for WindowsPhone temporarily suspended, still have some bugs